tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server.
 Thus, backend servers function the same as servers operating in Shared Mode.

+As in Shared Mode, if the backend server sends a NewSessionTicket message, the ticket MUST be ignored by servers not negotiating ESNI, including servers which do not implement this specification.

 # Compatibility Issues

-In general, this mechanism is designed only to be used with servers which have opted in, thus minimizing compatibility issues.
-However, there are two scenarios where that does not apply, as detailed below.
+Unlike most TLS extensions, placing the SNI value in an ESNI extension is not interoperable with existing servers, which expect the value in the existing cleartext extension.
+Thus server operators SHOULD ensure servers understand a given set of ESNI keys before advertising them in DNS.
+Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity.

+However, in more complex deployment scenarios, this may be difficult to fully guarantee.
+Thus this protocol was designed to be robust in case of inconsistencies between DNS and servers, at the cost of extra round-trips due to a retry.
+Two specific scenarios are detailed below.

-## Misconfiguration
+## Misconfiguration and Deployment Concerns

+It is possible for DNS and servers to become inconsistent.
+This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
+This may also occur if a server loses its ESNI keys, or an initial deployment of ESNI must be rolled back on the server.

-If DNS is misconfigured so that a client receives ESNI keys for a server which is not prepared to receive ESNI, then the server will ignore the "encrypted_server_name" extension, as required by
+The retry mechanism repairs most such inconsistencies.
+If server and DNS keys mismatch, the server will respond with esni_retry_requested.
+If the server does not understand the "encrypted_server_name" extension at all, it will ignore it as required by {{RFC8446}};
+Section 4.1.2.
+Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{client-behavior}}.

-{{RFC8446}}; Section 4.1.2.
-If the servers does not require SNI, it will complete the handshake with its default certificate.
-Most likely, this will cause a certificate name mismatch and thus handshake failure.
-Clients SHOULD NOT fall back to cleartext SNI, because that allows a network attacker to disclose the SNI.
+If the public name does not verify or the retry fails, the client SHOULD NOT fall back to cleartext SNI, as this allows a network attacker to disclose the SNI.
 They MAY attempt to use another server from the DNS results, if one is provided.

 ## Middleboxes

 A more serious problem is MITM proxies which do not support this extension. {{RFC8446}}; Section 9.3 requires that such proxies remove any extensions they do not understand.
-This will have one of two results when connecting to the client-facing
-server:

-1. The handshake will fail if the client-facing server requires SNI.
-2. The handshake will succeed with the client-facing server's default certificate.

-A Web client client can securely detect case (2) because it will result in a connection which has an invalid identity (most likely) but which is signed by a certificate which does not chain to a publicly known trust anchor.
-The client can detect this case and disable ESNI while in that network configuration.

-In order to enable this mechanism, client-facing servers SHOULD NOT require SNI, but rather respond with some default certificate.

-A non-conformant MITM proxy will forward the ESNI extension, substituting its own KeyShare value, with the result that the client-facing server will not be able to decrypt the SNI.
+A non-conformant MITM proxy which forwards the ESNI extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
 This causes a hard failure.
-Detecting this case is difficult, but clients might opt to attempt captive portal detection to see if they are in the presence of a MITM proxy, and if so disable ESNI.
 Hopefully, the TLS 1.3 deployment experience has cleaned out most such proxies.

+The public name, however, makes this protocol compatible with deployments that use correctly-implemented MITM proxies.
+If the client has cached an ESNIKey for the origin server, the MITM proxy will process the cleartext SNI field and terminate a connection to the public name instead.
+If the client is configured to trust the proxy's certificate, it will accept the connection as valid for the public name and retry with ESNI disabled.
+If the client is not configured to trust the proxy, it will reject this and not retry, meeting this protocol's and TLS's security requirements.

 # Security Considerations